qri-io/rfcs/text/0000-filesystem-integration.md

 ## Files

-The following files abstract the qri dataset model, providing well-named and isolated files for the most recognizable parts of the dataset.
+The following files abstract the qri dataset model, providing well-named files for the most recognizable parts of the dataset.

 ### `meta.json`